Junk Journal Supplies Organisation (Sort It Out Saturday Video Series)

 Week 4: Fabric Scraps, Lace & Trims

-Last week, we tackled paper scraps.
-This week, we tackled fabric scraps as well as our lace and trims.
+Last week, I tackled my paper scraps.
+This week, I tackled my fabric scraps and my lace and trims.

 I started by wrapping my lace, ribbons and trims around pieces of cardboard (much like I did in the fabric week).

-Instantly, this turned my tangled mess of trims, which were taking up two full large boxes into an organized assortment of laces that could all fit together within one drawer.
+Instantly, this turned my tangled mess of trims, which were taking up two full large boxes into an organised assortment of laces that could all fit together within one drawer.

 Lace and trim organization idea

-I also organized my fabric scraps by colour.
+I also organised my fabric scraps by colour.
 I placed all my neutral scraps within a portable bag and my coloured scraps went into an old sweet jar.

 I’d seen this “jar of scraps” idea on Pinterest, and while I’m pretty happy with how well it seemed to contain everything, it might not be the most practical long-term solution.
 We’ll see.